vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

 - Connected Data Architecture is disabled by default, it will remain disabled until further notice
 - Hive View 2.0 has been replaced with Data Analytics Studio
+- UI/UX improvements included in Ambari 2.7.1
 - Kafka is now off by default
 - Ambari Database changed to external PostgreSQL 9.6 as DAS is dependent on PostgreSQL
 - Ambari Infra is now Ambari Infra Solr
 - Pig View has been removed
+- Tez View has been removed
 - Hive is now in a separate catalog from all other services.
 In order to use Hive along with other services a [HiveWarehouseConnector](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.1/integrating-hive/content/hive_hivewarehouseconnector_for_handling_apache_spark_data.html) is needed
 - **Hive Warehouse** directory `/apps/hive/warehouse/` has been split into two new locations
   - **Hive Managed Tables:** `/warehouse/tablespace/managed/hive`